inca-viewer/inca/README.md

 # File explorer & media viewer in browser

+If you are bedridden or disabled and can only use a mouse<br>
-Autohotkey script that creates web pages of your local media<br>
+this Autohotkey script creates web pages of your local media<br>
+with everything on mouse gestures<br>

 No install needed.
 Just run inca.exe and browser starts in pictures folder<br>
 To 'uninstall', just close from taskbar tray and delete the inca folder<br><br>